thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 2
-In it, you will see:
+We'll look at:

 *sample resolver class code and resolver template code.
 *a sample module that contains a class called resolver to manage a nameserver file called, /etc/resolv.conf.
 *an example of using the Puppet Enterprise console to add the resolver class to your agent nodes.
-*how Puppet Enteprise enforces the desired state you specified in the PE console
+*how Puppet Enteprise enforces the desired state you specified in the PE console.

 ###Slide 3
 A nameserver ensures that the “human-readable” names we type in our browsers, such as google.com, can be resolved to IP addresses that our computers can read.

-Sysadmins typically need to manage a nameserver file for internal resources that aren’t published in public nameservers.
-For example, let’s say you have several public-facing servers in your infrastructure, and the DNS network assigned to those servers use Google’s public nameserver.
+System administrators typically need to manage a nameserver file for internal resources that aren’t published on public nameservers.
+For example, let’s say you have several public-facing servers in your infrastructure, and the DNS network assigned to those servers uses Google’s public nameserver.

 ###Slide 4
 However, there are several resources behind your company’s firewall that your employees need to access on a regular basis.
-In this case, you’d build a private nameserver, and then use Puppet Enterprise to ensure all the servers in your infrastructure have access to it.
+In this case, you’d build a private nameserver, and then use Puppet Enterprise to ensure all the servers in your infrastructure have access to that nameserver.

 ###Slide 5
 Before we get deep into the DNS module, let's take care of some housekeeping.

 Make sure that you have Puppet Enterprise and NTP installed.
-You can follow the instructions in the NTP Quick Start Guide to allow Puppet Enterprise to ensure time is in sync across your deployment.
-You can find a link to the Quick Start Guide in the resources section of this lesson.
+You can follow the instructions in the NTP Quick Start Guide to allow Puppet Enterprise to ensure time is synchronized across your deployment.
+You can find a link to the Quick Start Guide in the resources section of this course.

 ###Slide 6